batman004/Saltpe-Backend-Assignement/README.md

 **/user/signup** | `POST` | Signup a new user

 ### Steps to run
-Open terminal and run the following commands
+Open your terminal and run the following commands
 ```
 git clone https://github.com/batman004/Saltpe-Backend-Assignement.git
 cd Saltpe-Backend-Assignement